instructure/instructure-ui/docs/guides/v7-upgrade-guide.md

       Migrate off React 15
     </List.Item>
     <List.Item>
-      Ensure you are using React 16
+      Ensure you are using React 16.8.0 or later
     </List.Item>
     <List.Item>
       Drop support for Internet Explorer 11 (IE11)